pollen-robotics/reachy-2021-docs/content/VR/problem/debug/index.md

 * the connection is not stable enough for the app to stay connected to the robot

 ## The robot doesn't move at all
-**Check you are connected to the robot**
+**Check if the app is connected to the robot**
 First of all, check that the application managed to connect to the robot.
 The connection status with the robot is indicated at the top of the menu.
 Functionalities are disabled on the interface.
-See previous section if you are not connected to the robot.
+See [previous section](http://localhost:1313/reachy-2021-docs/vr/problem/debug/#the-app-doesnt-connect-to-the-robot) if you are not connected to the robot.

 |Connected to the robot|Unable to connect to the robot|
 |----------------------|------------------------------|